informalsystems/atomkraft-cosmos/README.md

 - contribute to this community effort
 - integrate the standard Cosmos SDK test suite developed here into the CI of your project
 - employ `Atomkraft` for testing your code
-- create a model-based test suite for achieving high coverage of your code
+- create a project-specific model-based test suite for achieving high coverage of your code

 drop us an email to `hello@informal.systems`.